Module 14 - Demonstration

 SCRUTINEERING and TECHNICAL

-Scrutineering of Vintage karts must be carried out by either specific KartSport New Zealand appointed Vintage Kart Machine Examiners (if present at the event) or by normal Machine Examiners at the same time as competition karts are scrutineered.
+Scrutineering of Vintage and Classic karts must be carried out by a KartSport New Zealand appointed Machine Examiner.

-While Race Officials are not expected to scrutineer Vintage karts, or have a detailed understanding of the technical specifications, Race Officials are expected to have an overview understanding of the fundamental requirements as they apply to Vintage karts as per the rules below – particularly Rules V7.1 - V8.3.1 - V8.3.3 - V8.3.4 and V8.5.3.
+While Race Officials are not expected to scrutineer Vintage karts, or have a detailed understanding of the technical specifications, Race Officials are expected to have an overview understanding of the fundamental requirements as they apply to Vintage and Classic karts as per the rules below – particularly Rules Z7.1 - Z8.3.1 - Z8.3.3 - Z8.3.4 and Z8.5.3.

 Race Officials who have any queries regarding these rules should direct these to the National Technical Officer.

 All karts must comply with the regulations in force at the time of manufacture of the kart.
-It is the aim of the Vintage Karting NZ Club to establish records of Vintage class kart types by research into magazines and other records.
+It is the aim of the Vintage Karting New Zealand Inc and Classic Karts New Zealand Inc clubs to establish records of class kart types by research into magazines and other records.
 When this database has been collated the aim is to register karts for their specific period and to issue each kart with a Kart Identity Card (KID)/Log Book.

-V8.1.1 The final cut off for a Vintage chassis is that the make/model must have commenced manufacture prior to the 31st December 1993.
+Z8.1.1 The final cut off for a Vintage chassis is that the make/model must have commenced manufacture prior to the 31st December 1995.

-V8.1.2 A Vintage chassis and its engine or engines must be verified for its respective Period on the Register administered by Vintage Karting NZ Inc.
+Z8.1.2 A chassis and its engine or engines must be verified for its respective period on the Register administered by Vintage Karting NZ Inc.

 Exception: For Era5 karts only, period correct side pods are optional.